 When Will the Google Pixel 2 Launch in Ireland?

 Here we go again.
 Don’t hold your breath for an official place to but the Google Pixel 2 in Ireland this year.
 While there were murmurs that Carphone Warehouse might just stock Google’s flagship smartphone last year, that chatter never amounted to phones on shelves.

 For some reason, Irish networks and Google just don’t see eye to eye on the Pixel 2 being easily available on our shores.
 But not all is lost.
 The Pixel 2 is available now, in the US, which means you can still order one and use An Post’s AddressPal to route your purchase to Ireland.
-Google promises to ship by 17 October for US delivery by 19 October.
 You can probably add a few days onto that for AddressPal and you’ll pay a little more for delivery and customs charges.